plrigaux/firstNames/README.md

 ## How to use

 For usability reasons the program is separated between 2 scripts.
-The first ones create the probability table and the second one generate the output.
+The [first one](generateChainTable.py) creates the 3D probability table and the [second one](wordGenerator.py) generates the output based on the created table.

 ### Configuration